PADOS Theatre

 Customers are unable to use the digital services to engage with the charity.

-The theatre building is in need of major repairs which requires investment in order to keep serving the community.
+The theatre building is in need of major repairs which requires investment in order to keep serving the community..

 The Youth and Junior groups are now at full capacity, but we still need to engage with new participants to meet our charity charter.

-Youth & Junior teams
+Youth and Junior teams

 Defining the design area